Arthur Chatterton was born at Theddlethorpe, Lincolnshire in 1881

-Son of Jabez, an agricultural labourer and Maria (née Brant) Chatteron, born into a family of boys: Arthur had four older brothers at the time of his birth.
+Arthur was the son of Jabez, an agricultural labourer and Maria (née Brant) Chatteron.
+He was born into a family of boys: Arthur had four older brothers at the time of his birth.
 By the 1891 Census, although only 10 years and 9 months old, Arthur, like three of his older brothers, was working as a worsted spinner.
 The family lived at 62 Brunsgill Houses, Glusburn.

-By the 1901 census, age 20, only the two younger boys, Arthur (now 20) and younger brother Herbert, live at home with their parents at 8 Hartley St, Glusburn.
-Arthur's mother died in 1903.
+By the 1901 census, age 20, only the two younger boys, Arthur (now 20) and younger brother Herbert, lived at home with their parents at 8 Hartley St, Glusburn.
+Arthur's mother Maria died in 1903.
 At some point Arthur emigrated to the US.

 Arthur was working as a wool sorter in the USA at the time of the outbreak of war.